mailpile/Mailpile/README.md

 formatted Unix mailbox.

+## Setting up the environment ##

+Until we've properly packaged Mailpile, you will need to configure your environment before running it, specifically the `PYTHONPATH` variable.

+The easiest way to do that is to use the recipe from the `Makefile`:

+    $ $(make dev)

+Then just run `./mp` as described below.

 ## Indexing your mail ##

-The program `mailpile.py` will create and use a folder in your home directory named `.mailpile` for its indexes and settings.
+Mailpile will create and use a folder in your home directory named `.mailpile` for its indexes and settings.

 A simple test run might look like so:

-    $ ./mailpile.py -A /var/spool/mail/YOURNAME -R
+    $ ./mp -A /var/spool/mail/YOURNAME -R

 The program prints details of its progress as it runs.
 Note that just opening the mailbox may take quite a while if it is large enough (it takes